Intermedial Networks: The Digital Present and Beyond

 A sustainable event

-The conference Intermedial Networks: Beyond the digital present is a sustainability-assured meeting in accordance with Linnaeus University’s guidelines for sustainable events.
+The conference Intermedial Networks: The Digital Present and Beyond is a sustainability-assured meeting in accordance with Linnaeus University’s guidelines for sustainable events.
 These guidelines are linked to the 17 global goals in Agenda 2030 and comprise the three dimensions of sustainable development: the economic, the social, and the environmental.

 Learn more about Linnaeus University´s sustainable events.